Hydrospheredata/hydro-serving/docs/src/main/paradox/install/platform.md

 # Platform

-Hydrosphere platform can be installed in the following orchestrators:
+The Hydrosphere platform can be installed in the following orchestrators:

 @@ toc { depth=1 }